 And, for those of us in the digital age, you must take a look at Born Reading, which addresses the advent of the digital age.
 Jason understands that we can’t avoid technology.
 He shares ideas of how we, as parents, can encourage literacy even while still using our digital devices.
 Reading aloud does not have to be a “bedtime only” ritual, y’all!

+If you are hesitant or inexperienced at reading aloud, you could even approach it with your children together by reading a great kids’ book.
 How to Read a Story by Kate Messner is a tongue-and-check rule book for reading aloud.
 In it, a child want to read a story.
 She must find a story, a reading buddy, a nice place to sit, and so forth.
 Then she proceeds to read the book, but she is following the steps Mem Fox and the other authors have outlined: finding context clues, reading fluently, with voices and interest, and appreciating the beginning, the middle, and the end of the book.

 Although How to Read a Story is geared for kids, it can give you the confidence you need to more frequently read to your own children!

 So what are you waiting for?
 Are you ready to get reading?
 Pick a book and a pick up your kid and read to them!